darthtoad/RemoteClassroomOpenTok/readme.md

 * Differentiate between students and teachers
 * Create website so teachers can make activities
 * Add more activities
-* Empty bottom frame when "No Activities" is selected
 * Improve layouts by implementing RecyclerViews
-* Allow users to toggle audio/video

 ## Setup/Installation Requirements